-There are many food crops that thrive well in cool weather [1].
-In fact, quite a few of them can be grown in winter, including kale.
+Many food crops thrive well in cool weather [1].
+Quite a few of them can be grown in winter, including kale.

-What’s more, some of these can not only survive in the snow, but they also turn out to be more flavorful and sweet!
+What’s more, some of these can not only survive in the snow but also become more flavorful and sweet!

 Cool-Season Crops